-The tenant base in the portfolio is well diversified from an industry segment standpoint, with many tenants having large national or multinational footprints.
-Forty-nine percent of 2016 estimated gross rental income comes from French public agencies, is guaranteed by large German or international banks, comes from investment grade corporations or by affiliates of investment grade corporations.
+The tenant base in the portfolio is well diversified from an industry segment standpoint, with many national and multinational tenants.
+As at December 31, 2017, the REIT had 34 tenants across the 7 properties owned entirely by the REIT and 66 tenants in aggregate including properties held through joint ventures.

+From a GAAP perspective, approximately 65.6% of 2017 gross rental income is attributable to French public agency tenants, is guaranteed by large German or international banks, or by investment grade corporations or affiliates of investment grade corporations.
+This amount increases to 65.8% including properties held through joint-ventures.

-The following table shows the REIT's five largest tenants at December 31, 2016, sorted by contribution to gross leasable area (GLA).
+The following table shows our five largest tenants, sorted by contribution to gross leasable area (GLA) in our seven fully owned properties, presented on a GAAP basis.